kartik-neal/Project-Santa-Cruz-Preview/user-guides/getting_started/azure-subscription-onboarding.md

 Please note that it may take up to two business days to process your request to access the onboarding portal.

+### Why is onboarding important?

+An IoT Hub is required for working with the Project Santa Cruz devkit.
+In addition, the onboarding portal is currently the only location where you may create an IoT Hub with ADU enabled.
+ADU allows you to perform [over-the-air (OTA) updates](https://github.com/microsoft/Project-Santa-Cruz-Preview/blob/main/user-guides/updating/ota_update.md) from within the Azure portal--a feature we highly recommend.

+Onboarding also allows for easy enablement of DPS and AIU, both recommended features.
+DPS enables zero-touch provisioning of devices, and AIU will automatically upload new device updates to your ADU account.

 ## Prerequisites

 - [Azure account](https://azure.microsoft.com/en-us/free/) with Azure Active Directory enabled